kefflin/wireframing/README.md

 4. Saving Time & Resources
 Identifying design flaws or feature gaps during the wireframing stage prevents costly revisions later in the development cycle.

-# Types of Wireframes
-.
-Low-Fidelity Wireframes: Simple sketches focusing on layout and structure.

-.
-High-Fidelity Wireframes: Detailed, polished wireframes that may include real content, precise spacing, and interactive elements.

-# Tools Commonly Used for Wireframing
-.
-Figma
-.
-Sketch